stnavdeev/stnavdeev.github.io/_pages/about.md

 I am an empirical microeconomist with an interest in the economics of education and health economics.
 I use quasi-experimental methods to estimate the effects of policy reforms using administrative and survey data.
 </p>
 <p align="justify">
 I am a PhD candidate in Economics at the University of Amsterdam.
-My advisors are <a href="https://oosterbeek.economists.nl" style="color: black;>Hessel Oosterbeek</a> and <a href="https://personal.vu.nl/b.vander.klaauw/" style="color: black;>Bas van der Klaauw</a>.
+My advisors are <a href="https://oosterbeek.economists.nl" style="color: black;">Hessel Oosterbeek</a> and <a href="https://personal.vu.nl/b.vander.klaauw/" style="color: black;">Bas van der Klaauw</a>.
 </p>

 ## Upcoming conferences